KelvinCold1234/News-Poster-Extension/README.md

 # News Poster for X

-A Chrome extension that generates news posts using the OpenAI ChatGPT API and populates them in X's composer with a customizable hotkey.
-Posts are customizable in format, with options for grabber style, summary length, character range, and source inclusion.
+A Chrome extension that generates customizable news posts using the OpenAI ChatGPT API and populates them in X's composer with a hotkey.
+Posts can be formatted to your style (e.g., grabber, word/char range, optional source).

 **Download from Chrome Web Store**: [Insert Store URL]